Department: Pathobiology and Population Sciences

 Between 1995 and 1998 Katharina undertook a PhD programme at Massey University in New Zealand in information systems for the prevention and control of infectious diseases in pigs.
 Following this Katharina then worked for 2 years in Denmark as a research officer for the Danish Bacon and Meat Council.
 She then took a post as a Head of Section of Monitoring, at the Swiss Federal Veterinary Office which she held for 7 years.
 Parallel to this Katharina worked as part-time lecturer in Epidemiology and Veterinary Public Health at the University of Bern in 2000.
 From 2002-2006 Katharina was also a Member of the Executive Board at the Swiss Federal Veterinary Office, Bern, with responsibility for 30 staff.

 In 2005, Katharina spent 4 months as a Visiting Professor at the Graduate School of Agricultural Life Sciences, Faculty of Veterinary Medical Sciences, University of Tokyo, Japan.
-She joined the Royal Veterinary College in January 2007.
+She joined the Royal Veterinary College in January 2007 and remmained full-time staff until 2010.
 Katharina had an international role as President of the European College for Veterinary Public Health (ECVPH Website) until 2009.
 In 2012, Katharina spent time in Hong Kong, teaching at the Hong Kong Polytech.

 Since 2010, Katharina is Director with Safoso, Bern, Switzerland.
 SAFOSO AG is an internationally-active consultancy in the fields of food safety and public health.